The Repeat Offenders: Characterizing and Predicting Extremely Bug-Prone Source Methods: Methodology

 \subsection{Dataset}

+We need to build a dataset of methods along with their change histories, so that we can label each method’s bug-proneness by identifying bug- and fix-related keywords in all the commit messages associated with that method.
 A substantial portion of our dataset originates from the work of Chowdhury et al.~\cite{chowdhury_method-level_2024}, which comprises 774{,}051 Java methods drawn from 49 open-source projects.
 Each method in this dataset is accompanied by its complete change history and is enriched with metadata such as commit messages, timestamps, authorship information, and change types.
 The dataset additionally includes code diffs for all historical modifications, binary labels indicating whether each change corresponds to a bug fix, and the number of methods modified within the associated commit.
 These 49 projects have been widely utilized, either fully or partially, in prior method-level software engineering studies~\cite{ray_naturalness_2016,gil_correlation_2017,Palomba:2017,spadini_relation_2018,grund_codeshovel_2021,chowdhury_evidence_2025,chowdhury_method-level_2024,chowdhury_good_2025}.
-Building upon this foundation, we extend the dataset by collecting additional open-source projects and extracting their method-level change histories.
+Since \emph{ExtremelyBuggy} methods are even rarer than buggy methods (as shown later), we aimed to expand the dataset of Chowdhury et al. Therefore, we collected additional open-source projects and extracted their method-level change histories.